Why Bachelor Nation Is Rooting for Ashley Iaconetti and Jared Haibon

 He describes what happens next as the kick in the pants he so desperately needed.
 Really, it was more the classic move of not realizing how much you truly value someone until you're afraid you could lose them.

-Either way, when Iaconetti began romancing Kevin Wendt, the firefighter and The Bachelorette Canada winner she met on The Bachelor Winter Games last year, Haibon panicked.
+Either way, when Iaconetti began romancing Kevin Wendt, the firefighter and The Bachelorette Canada winner she met on The Bachelor Winter Games in 2017, Haibon panicked.

 The way @kevin.c.wendt wants to take care of his lady’s heart is so beautiful. ☺️💗

-A post shared by Ashley Iaconetti (@ashley_iaconetti) on
+A post shared by Ashley Iaconetti Haibon (@ashley_iaconetti) on

 In that moment, he said he realized, "You need to do something or you're going to lose the best thing that ever happened to you.
 Right or wrong, I've got to say something."